mem48/geocompr/main.md

 - Bonus: make the country boundaries a dotted grey line.
 - Hint: `border` is an additional argument of `plot()` for **sf** objects.

-3. Exercise 3 <!--missing title-->

-- What does the `lwd` argument do in the `plot()` code that generates Figure \@ref(fig:africa).
-- Perform the same operations and map making for another continent of your choice.
+3. What does the `lwd` argument do in the `plot()` code that generates Figure \@ref(fig:africa).
+Perform the same operations and map making for another continent of your choice.

 - Bonus: Download some global geographic data and add attribute variables assigning them to the continents of the world.

 <!-- raster exercises -->